by Jeffrey R. Charles.

 Potential International Repercussions of the Coup:

-* The Bolivian coup could backfire on a continental scale, in that some far-right regimes in Latin America may fall to leftists who win fair elections, or to leftist coups.
+* The Bolivian coup could backfire on a continental scale, in that some right and far-right regimes in Latin America may fall to leftists who win fair elections, or to leftist coups.

 ** Even if new leftist regimes are so far left as to degrade the economy (as happened in Venezuela), leftist propaganda is pushing the notion that people may now have the opinion that they would rather be poor in a Socialist regime, as opposed to being dead in a far-right one.